Understanding behaviour needs the science of psychology.

-In Stage Two, companies are focus on:
+In Stage Two, companies start to see some returns:

-In Stage Three, companies focus on:
+In Stage Three, companies start to see significant business impacts:

 Stage Four organisations are high performers.
 Their teams regularly show consistent high throughput at a high level of quality and sustainable pace.
 It shouldn’t be unusual for their teams to double their throughput when the type of work is consistent over a few months.

-In Stage Five, companies are focus on:
+In Stage Five, companies continuously improve their capability with a focus on:

 Stage Five companies are global leaders.
 They have an aggressive focus on the customer and their needs and making rapid decisions through their network of team over the hierarchy.
 Stage Five teams have a ‘systems thinking’ mindset and operate to optimise the whole value stream.

 Stage Five companies are rare.
 They actively and continuously invest in agile capability maturity because their data reinforces the ongoing benefits it gives to business impacts and customer outcomes: